 It currently provides about 36,000 jobs and is worth $5.3 billion a year to the Australian economy.

 “Our industry is very proactive in managing biosecurity risks, and whether you have a pet pig or 10,000 pigs you have a responsibility,” Ms Andrae said.

 Minister McKenzie said it was important to remember that African swine fever wasn’t just a threat to Australia; in some countries it was having disastrous consequences and causing social and economic impacts.

 “China says it will have a 10 million tonne pork deficit this year – that is more than the total amount of pork traded internationally each year,” the Minister said.

 “Some Chinese consumers will be looking to substitute pork with other meats like poultry, beef and lamb but China has said it will struggle to fill the gap with domestically produced meat.

 “China is already a significant market for Australian beef and lamb, so we’re well placed to support Chinese consumers’ access to safe, high quality protein.

 “And while we don’t have direct market access for poultry and pork, we can expect that those countries that do will be sending product to China.

 “That may present an opportunity for our producers to ‘backfill’ in other markets so that Chinese consumers can continue to access the protein they want.”

-Footnote: The Philippines reportedly culled 7000 pigs last week in response to an outbreak of swine flu in two towns near Manila.
+Footnote: The Philippines reportedly culled 7000 pigs last week in response to an outbreak of swine fever in two towns near Manila.